 Architect vs. Contractor Responsibilities

 An architect works to create a design that meets a client’s needs and wants.
 The scope of the project can be massive, as in the case of skyscrapers — or it can be small, as in the case of your home remodel.

 An architect must ensure their design satisfies not only the client’s needs but building codes as well.
 As such, these professionals will secure the relevant permits for the project.

 Beyond the design stage, architects work with contractors to ensure implementation of their design goes according to plan.
 Check out beautifully designed, easily editable contract templates here.

 When you work with an architect on your home remodeling process, they will oversee your vision’s delivery, from start to finish.

 They will communicate with your contractors to ensure everything goes according to plan; technical expertise and credibility in the industry are assets that good architects will leverage to get this done.

 Cost: An architect typically costs $60 to $125 per hour if you are using them solely for planning and design.
 They tend to charge a percentage of the project’s overall cost if they are overseeing the whole thing.

 A contractor is responsible for implementing the architect’s design.
-Larger projects typically involve a general contractor that delegates more specialized tasks to subcontractors but for the purpose of this article, we’ll lump the two (general contractor and subcontractor) together.
+Larger projects typically involve hiring the best general contractor you can find that delegates more specialized tasks to subcontractors but for the purpose of this article, we’ll lump the two (general contractor and subcontractor) together.

 In the context of a home remodel, contractor tasks can include removing and installing walls, appliances, countertops, light fixtures, staircases — the list goes on.